 The following are a list of resources that St. Anthony's refers parents of students to for additional activities, support, and as a resource list.
 While not affiliated with these organizations, they have proven helpful to our families in the past.

 Save the date for this year’s Buddy Walk!
-The Down Syndrome Association of Pittsburgh will host it October 14th at Highmark Stadium.
+The Down Syndrome Association of Pittsburgh will host it October 19th at Highmark Stadium from 11:00 am to 3:00 pm.
 Help us raise awareness for Down syndrome at our largest fundraiser of the year.

 Parent Education Advocacy Leadership Center